MISP/misp-rfc/threat-actor-naming/raw.md

 - Ambiguity in the words used to name the threat actor in different contexts (e.g., using common words).
 - Lack of a clearly defined text format to describe the same threat actor (e.g., Is the threat actor name case-sensitive?
 Is there a dash or a space between the words?).
 - Confusion between techniques/tools used by a threat actor versus its name (e.g., naming a threat actor after a specific malware used).
-- Lack of source and reasoning from vendors when they describe their threat actor names (e.g., did they name the threat actor after a specific set of campaigns or a specific set of targets?).
+- Lack of source and reasoning from vendors when they describe their threat actor names (e.g., did they name the threat actor after a specific set of campaigns, a codenamed country or a specific set of targets?).
-- Lack of time-based information about the threat actor name, such as date of naming or a UUID.
 - Lack of an open, mirrored "registry" of reference, accessible to all, where a new threat actor name can be registered, or where all already named threat actors can be accessed.
 The "registry" can contain the time-based information mentioned above; it is a tool.

-This document proposes a set of guidelines for naming threat actors.
-The goal is to reduce the issues mentioned above.
+This document proposes a set of recommendations and guidelines for naming threat actors.
+The objective is not to have a silver bullet solution solving all the mentioned issues, but to suggest ways to reduce the burden on analysts when searching for and cross-correlating threats.

 ##  Conventions and Terminology